penborter/stretch/_posts/2022-12-31-Stretch-Theme.md

 ## Images

 The theme includes a `picture.html` file in the `_includes` folder for any photos you want to add.
 The usage is described in the [includes file on Github](https://github.com/penborter/stretch/blob/main/_includes/picture.html).
+Images added this way can come in two sizes: normal (default), and wide which overflows the sidebar by default.
+Wide images' overflow amount is set by the `$pic-wide` variable in [`layout.scss`](https://github.com/penborter/stretch-theme/blob/main/_sass/layout.scss).

 {% include picture.html
    file="stretching.png"